Evenwyne/programming-univbasics-2-repetition-while-variants/README.md

 ## Introduction

 As we mentioned previously, a `while...do...end` loop is the most useful general _repetition_ statement you can know.
-However, we often execute the same type of loop frequently and Ruby has some variations on `while...do...end` that are handy to know.
+However, we often want to make a slight adjustment to the loop that makes it easier to read or to express a slightly different idea.

+In real life there are lots of ways to say the same thing: for example, active voice ("I wrecked the car") or passive voice ("The car was wrecked by, sadly, me").
+They both express the same idea (You're gonna need a new car...) but with subtle different hints or "connotations."
+The same is true with our loops.
+Let's take a look at these subtle variants to `while...do...end`.

 ## ![Repetition Glyph](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/sequence-and-comments/Repetition_midi.png) Use `Integer`.times to Execute a Loop _n_-times